akorede12/Zell/README.md

 Uploads NFT image,
-Provide a description for NFT collection,
-States the number of NFTs to be created
-States the price of each NFTs.
+provides a description for NFT collection, states the number of NFTs in the collection, and States the price of each NFTs.

 * The NFTs provide an ability to gate links.